 Where an employee eventually wants to go can sometimes seem really far away.
 That’s especially true given the rapid acceleration of digital transformation brought on by the pandemic.
 According to the World Economic Forum’s "Future of Jobs Report,” for instance, 94 percent of business leaders expect employees to engage in reskilling, whether company- or self-supplied.
-Where success profiles can provide real value to employees is by illuminating a manageable, step-by-step path to get to where they want to go.
+Christoffer Ellehuus, president of Korn Ferry Digital, says success profiles can provide real value to employees by illuminating a manageable, step-by-step path to get to where they want to go.
 Not unlike Google Maps, they can break down every missing experience or skill on the way to an employee’s ultimate destination and the time it will take to acquire them.

 Bottlenecks and Other Hazards

 One of the most valuable aspects of Google Maps is the fact that it alerts drivers to traffic, accidents, and other hazards.
 Similarly, the ability to update success profiles in real-time using hundreds of internal and external data points can alert talent to potential delays or red flags such as new or outdated job requirements, changes in salary ranges, opportunities for advancement, and even long-term trends within a position or function.
 On the organizational side, success profiles can tell companies how competitive their roles are in terms of salary, career path, and more.